|

 In

-metal flow, 2006 studies by Case Western University show that lubricant
+studies by Case Western University show that lubricant

-retention helps to increase die life.
+retention also helps to increase die life.

 The residual die lubricant film insulates the